-Most of the recreation to Barker Reservoir is shoreline fishing.
-It’s stocked with a variety of fish including brown trout, cuttbow trout, rainbow trout, tiger muskie and kokanee salmon.
+Most of the recreation at Barker Meadow Reservoir is shoreline fishing.
+It’s stocked with a variety of fish including brown trout, cutbow trout, rainbow trout, tiger muskie and kokanee salmon.
 Even if the lake freezes over, which it seldom does, no ice fishing is permitted.
 Still anglers can usually cast from shore throughout the year.

 Bait fishing is permitted, however there is no live fish as bait allowed.
 If you catch a tiger muskie the minimum size to keep it is 36 inches and you are allowed one fish.
 The limit for kokanee salmon is 10 fish.
 From October 1st to Decembers 1st the lake is open to snagging salmon.

 A shoreline trail winds around the lake, offering stunning view of the reservoir and surrounding Rocky Mountains.
 It’s a wonderful path to meander year round, and especially scenic in the warmer spring and summer days when flowers are blooming.